douglasjunior/react-native-keyboard-manager/README.md

 It does not need any library setup to work, just [install](#install) and go.

-But, if you need some configuration, there are some options available.
+But, if you need some configuration, there are some options available. (with default values)

 ```javascript
 import KeyboardManager from 'react-native-keyboard-manager'